ideapark/career/refs/cloudcomputing/openshift/operator.md

 functionality to having specific logic for an application.
 Advanced Operators are designed to handle upgrades seamlessly, react to failures automatically, and not take shortcuts, like skipping a software backup process to save time.

+## Operator Components

+- Operator SDK

+Enables developers to build Operators based on their expertise without requiring knowledge of Kubernetes API complexities.

+- Operator Lifecycle Management

+Oversees installation, updates, and management of the lifecycle of all of the Operators (and their associated services) running across a Kubernetes cluster.

+- Operator Metering

+Enables usage reporting for Operators that provide specialized services.